Installing a Later 1991-93 Windshield

 But rest assured, the newer windshield WILL

 fit.
-Many 240 owners have done over the
+Many 240 owners have done this over the

 years.